-You can place a hold any available, circulating library materials online in the Kraemer Library Catalog and have them retrieved by library staff and held at the Circulation Desk for you.
+You can place a hold on any available, circulating library materials online in the Kraemer Library Catalog and have them retrieved by library staff and held at the Circulation Desk for you.
 To place a hold in the Kraemer Library Catalog, simply click on the Request/Hold link in the catalog record and put in your name and your UCCS Barcode number located on the back of your UCCS ID card.
 Your request will be sent to the Library's Circulation Department and you will be sent an email when your hold(s) are available to be picked up at the Circulation Desk.
 It takes about 24 hours for available items to be requested and fulfilled.

 Any item is subject to recall if needed for a course reserve.